中文官网1688 店铺

 Industrial Example: DAIDISIKE DQT4 Series (Type 4)

-The DAIDISIKE DQT4 Series is engineered for extreme high-risk environments.
-Built with rigorous internal redundancy and continuous diagnostic capabilities, the DQT4 series is the standard choice for heavy hydraulic presses, metal stamping machines, and robotic welding cells where operator safety cannot be compromised.
+The DAIDISIKE DQT4 Series is engineered for extreme high-risk environments and is designed to the IEC 61496 Type 4 architecture (suitable for PL e / SIL 3 safety chains when integrated with a certified safety relay or safety PLC; final classification validated by the integrator).
+Built with rigorous internal redundancy and continuous diagnostic capabilities, the DQT4 series is intended for heavy hydraulic presses, metal stamping machines, and robotic welding cells where operator safety cannot be compromised.

 III.
 Head-to-Head Comparison: Type 2 vs. Type 4